-In our new column, staff share insider advice.
+In our column, staff share insider advice.
 Today our coordinator of new applications, Meaghan Kelly, shares insider tips for getting a speedy new certification review.

 You just sent in your WBE application for the first time specifically because a potential client requested that you get certified.
 You’re eager for a speedy review and to get your hands on that certificate as soon as possible.